proddutursiva/Test_2/README.md

 # Test_2
 Testing
 adding from chrome
-adding from cmd to check conflit thrpough cmd adding
+adding from cmd to check conflit thrpough cmd